 He was born Alfred Gerald Caplin on Sept.
 28, 1909.
 His parents, Latvian immigrants, were so poor his mother sifted through ash cans for reusable bits of coal.

-As a boy, Al Capp was hit by a trolley car and had his leg amputated above the knee.
+As a boy, Al Capp lost a leg in a trolley car accident.
 Losing the leg gave him a dark, sardonic worldview that later informed his Li’l Abner comic strip.

 He turned to drawing and voracious reading for therapy, finishing all of Shakespeare’s plays by the age of 13.
 He spent five years at Bridgeport High School in Bridgeport, Conn., without graduating.
 Capp later became good friends with another satirical cartoonist from Bridgeport, Walt Kelly, author of the Pogo comic strip.